John Alexander Logan

 About the author

-Born in Murphysboro, Illinois, in 1826, John A. Logan studied law after serving as a lieutenant in the Mexican-American War.
-He built his early career in state politics and law, then went on to represent Illinois in the U.S. House and later the U.S. Senate.
+Born in Murphysboro, Illinois, in 1826, John A. Logan studied law after serving as a young officer in the Mexican-American War.
+He entered politics early, serving in the Illinois legislature and later in the U.S. House of Representatives.